hski-github/spotfire-sankey-diagram/README.md

 ## Open Topics
-- Support for marking in the Sankey diagram
+- Better layout of labels for category values
-- Labels for category values
+- Better layout in tool tip for information about category and continuous values
-- Tool tip for more information about bar segments and connections
+- Better layout of path objects so that smallest are shown in the foreground
-- Custom sorting
+- Optimizing order of paths

 ## References